 It’s important to remember that the majority of research on NR has been conducted in rodents and humans, so its effects in dogs remain largely unexplored.
 That said, NR has shown a solid safety profile in other species.
 For example, a 2018 human study reported no serious side effects after six weeks of NR supplementation.

-However, before introducing any new supplement to your dog’s routine, it’s essential to consult with your veterinarian.
+However, before introducing any new health supplement to your dog’s routine, it’s essential to consult with your veterinarian.
 They can help determine whether NR might be suitable based on your dog's individual health needs and any pre-existing conditions.

 If you choose to try NR for your senior dog, remember that it may take time to see noticeable results.
-The supplement works gradually by supporting cellular processes, so consistency in daily supplementation is key for optimal outcomes.
+The health supplement works gradually by supporting cellular processes, so consistency in daily supplementation is key for optimal outcomes.

 The Bottom Line

-Keep in mind that supplements should be used in combination with a balanced diet, regular exercise, and mental stimulation to help your dog enjoy their golden years to the fullest.
+Keep in mind that health supplements should be used in combination with a balanced diet, regular exercise, and mental stimulation to help your dog enjoy their golden years to the fullest.
 As always, consult your veterinarian before starting any new supplement, and remember that NR is just one piece of the puzzle when it comes to supporting your aging dog’s health.

 References

-1. Elhassan, Y., Kľučková, K., Fletcher, R., Schmidt, M., Garten, A., Doig, C., Cartwright, D., Oakey, L., Burley, C., Jenkinson, N., Wilson, M., Lucas, S., Akerman, I., Seabright, A., Lai, Y., Tennant, D., Nightingale, P., Wallis, G., Manolopoulos, K., Brenner, C., Philp, A., & Lavery, G. (2019).
+- Elhassan, Y., Kľučková, K., Fletcher, R., Schmidt, M., Garten, A., Doig, C., Cartwright, D., Oakey, L., Burley, C., Jenkinson, N., Wilson, M., Lucas, S., Akerman, I., Seabright, A., Lai, Y., Tennant, D., Nightingale, P., Wallis, G., Manolopoulos, K., Brenner, C., Philp, A., & Lavery, G. (2019).
 Nicotinamide Riboside Augments the Aged Human Skeletal Muscle NAD+ Metabolome and Induces Transcriptomic and Anti-inflammatory Signatures.
 Cell Reports, 28, 1717 - 1728.e6. https://doi.org/10.1016/j.celrep.2019.07.043

-2. Seldeen, K., Shahini, A., Thiyagarajan, R., Redae, Y., Leiker, M., Rajabian, N., Dynka, A., Andreadis, S., & Troen, B. (2021).
+- Seldeen, K., Shahini, A., Thiyagarajan, R., Redae, Y., Leiker, M., Rajabian, N., Dynka, A., Andreadis, S., & Troen, B. (2021).
 Basic nutritional investigationShort-term nicotinamide riboside treatment improves muscle quality and function in mice and increases cellular energetics and differentiating capacity of myogenic progenitors..
 Nutrition, 87-88, 111189 . https://doi.org/10.1016/j.nut.2021.111189

-3. Gong, B., Pan, Y., Vempati, P., Zhao, W., Knable, L., Ho, L., Wang, J., Sastre, M., Ono, K., Sauve, A., & Pasinetti, G. (2013).
+- Gong, B., Pan, Y., Vempati, P., Zhao, W., Knable, L., Ho, L., Wang, J., Sastre, M., Ono, K., Sauve, A., & Pasinetti, G. (2013).
 Nicotinamide riboside restores cognition through an upregulation of proliferator-activated receptor-γ coactivator 1α regulated β-secretase 1 degradation and mitochondrial gene expression in Alzheimer's mouse models.
 Neurobiology of Aging, 34, 1581-1588. https://doi.org/10.1016/j.neurobiolaging.2012.12.005

-4. Serrano, A., Palou, A., Bonet, M., & Ribot, J. (2022).
+- Serrano, A., Palou, A., Bonet, M., & Ribot, J. (2022).
 Nicotinamide Riboside Supplementation to Suckling Male Mice Improves Lipid and Energy Metabolism in Skeletal Muscle and Liver in Adulthood.
 Nutrients, 14. https://doi.org/10.3390/nu14112259

-5. Dolopikou, C., Kourtzidis, I., Margaritelis, N., Vrabas, I., Koidou, I., Kyparos, A., Theodorou, A., Paschalis, V., Paschalis, V., & Nikolaidis, M. (2019).
+- Dolopikou, C., Kourtzidis, I., Margaritelis, N., Vrabas, I., Koidou, I., Kyparos, A., Theodorou, A., Paschalis, V., Paschalis, V., & Nikolaidis, M. (2019).
 Acute nicotinamide riboside supplementation improves redox homeostasis and exercise performance in old individuals: a double-blind cross-over study.
 European Journal of Nutrition, 59, 505-515. https://doi.org/10.1007/s00394-019-01919-4

-6. Sun, X., Cao, B., Naval-Sánchez, M., Pham, T., Sun, Y., Williams, B., Heazlewood, S., Deshpande, N., Li, J., Kraus, F., Rae, J., Nguyen, Q., Yari, H., Schröder, J., Heazlewood, C., Fulton, M., Hatwell-Humble, J., Gupta, K., Kapetanovic, R., Chen, X., Sweet, M., Parton, R., Ryan, M., Polo, J., Nefzger, C., & Nilsson, S. (2021).
+- Sun, X., Cao, B., Naval-Sánchez, M., Pham, T., Sun, Y., Williams, B., Heazlewood, S., Deshpande, N., Li, J., Kraus, F., Rae, J., Nguyen, Q., Yari, H., Schröder, J., Heazlewood, C., Fulton, M., Hatwell-Humble, J., Gupta, K., Kapetanovic, R., Chen, X., Sweet, M., Parton, R., Ryan, M., Polo, J., Nefzger, C., & Nilsson, S. (2021).
 Nicotinamide riboside attenuates age-associated metabolic and functional changes in hematopoietic stem cells.
 Nature Communications, 12. https://doi.org/10.1038/s41467-021-22863-0

-7. Braidy, N., & Liu, Y. (2020).
+- Braidy, N., & Liu, Y. (2020).
 Can nicotinamide riboside protect against cognitive impairment?.
 Current Opinion in Clinical Nutrition and Metabolic Care, 23, 413 - 420. https://doi.org/10.1097/MCO.0000000000000691

-8. Martens, C., Denman, B., Mazzo, M., Armstrong, M., Reisdorph, N., McQueen, M., Chonchol, M., & Seals, D. (2018).
+- Martens, C., Denman, B., Mazzo, M., Armstrong, M., Reisdorph, N., McQueen, M., Chonchol, M., & Seals, D. (2018).
 Chronic nicotinamide riboside supplementation is well-tolerated and elevates NAD+ in healthy middle-aged and older adults.
 Nature Communications, 9. https://doi.org/10.1038/s41467-018-03421-7

-9. Geng, L., Zhang, B., Liu, H., Wang, S., Cai, Y., Yang, K., Zou, Z., Jiang, X., Liu, Z., Li, W., Wu, Z., Liu, X., Chu, Q., Liu, G., Qu, J., & Zhang, W. (2022).
+- Geng, L., Zhang, B., Liu, H., Wang, S., Cai, Y., Yang, K., Zou, Z., Jiang, X., Liu, Z., Li, W., Wu, Z., Liu, X., Chu, Q., Liu, G., Qu, J., & Zhang, W. (2022).
 A comparative study of metformin and nicotinamide riboside in alleviating tissue aging in rats.
 Life Medicine. https://doi.org/10.1093/lifemedi/lnac045

-10. Mehmel, M., Jovanović, N., & Spitz, U. (2020).
+- Mehmel, M., Jovanović, N., & Spitz, U. (2020).
 Nicotinamide Riboside—The Current State of Research and Therapeutic Uses.
 Nutrients, 12. https://doi.org/10.3390/nu12061616